kimberly-kao/kimberly-kao.github.io/index.md

 | HST 2201: United States History to 1877 |  |

 Involved in CodePath as a Lead TechFellow and involved in College of Science Science Council as Director of Resource Center and Executive Affairs
+Was hired as Grader for PHY1520L for excellent performance in class